 - The randomized algorithm has several advantages: - + It only takes a constant number of rounds in expectation - + It can handle crash failures even if communication is asynchronous - However, it also has some disadvantages: - It works only if there are f < n/9 crash failures.
 It doesn't work if there are Byzantine processes - It only works for binary input

 There are similar algorithms for the shared memory model

-- Can it be improved? - There is a constant expected time algorithm that tolerates f < n/2 crash failures - There is a constant expected time algorithm that tolerates f < n/3 Byzantine failures
+- Can it be improved?

+- + There is a constant expected time algorithm that tolerates f < n/2 crash failures

+- What about Byzantine failures?